 HOME OF VINTAGE

-Was founded to acquaint everyone with the delicious wines and sparkling wines (Sjampanskoje) of "Crimea"
+Was originally founded to inform and introduce everyone to the fine wines and sparkling wines (Sjampanskoye) of “THE CRIMEA” (Russia)

-These wines and sparkling wines (Sjampanskoje) are still not very well known in Europe and among the best of its kind.
+These indigenous wines and sparkling wines (Sjampanskoye) are not yet well known in Europe but are among the best of its kind.
+There is a wide variety in all flavors and colours.

-This range you will not find in your area in the stores and are therefore specially imported for you.
+You will not find it in stores in your area and are therefore imported especially for you.

-Have you always wanted to see a winery?
-Or want to compare different wines or Champagnes in the tasting?
+Have you always wanted to visit a winery?
+Or want to compare different wines or Champagnes in the tastings?

 HOME OF VINTAGE

-And you do the most famous wineries of "Crimea" to!
+And you will visit the most famous wineries of “De Krim”!

-Take a look under the "Tour" for a more detailed explanation
+Take a quick look under the “TOURS” menu for a more detailed explanation.

 SWEETNESS OF WINE